-The Christophers wish everyone a blessed Advent and Christmas season.
-May the
+The Christophers wish everyone a joyous Advent and Christmas season.
+It is a time to open

-December 8 is the Feast of the Immaculate Conception, when we honor Mary as conceived
+December 8 is the Feast of the Immaculate Conception, when we honor Mary as being born

 Mary Ellen Robinson